 When KBOR considers the establishment of a new degree program or major, information regarding its rationale, need, market, quality, and financial outlook become paramount.
 The KBOR manual outlines the policies, procedures and criteria the Board utilizes when reviewing requests for new academic degrees and majors.
 The proposers of such academic programs should follow the procedures and complete the required form for the establishment of a new degree program.
-Guidance for completing this form can be found on the Course and Curriculum Approval website.
+Best practices for completing this form can be found on the Provost's website.